rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

      SAN_LIST=<Comma-separated list of IP addresses and hostnames for the SHVS>

+BEARER_TOKEN above can be obtained from running shvs_aas_curl.sh script below

 Execute shvs_aas_curl.sh script to create SGX Host Verification Service user account and roles